What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

 Undetected Water Damage in Your Home

 Water doesn’t have to burst from pipes or come from a bad flood to be a problem in your home.
 Sometimes, undetected water damage can cause the biggest headache.
-There are five tells that there’s water damage going on undetected in your home.
+There are five tells that there’s water damage going undetected in your home.

 - Stains on walls and ceilings. – Nobody purposefully looks up at their ceiling.
-However, it is important to thoroughly check your ceilings in your home for stains.
+However, it is important to thoroughly check the ceilings in your home for stains.
 There might be a bath tub or shower leak from one floor to the next, or your ceiling could be leaking into the attic.

 If you suspect you have water damage, call SERVPRO of Grapevine/NE Tarrant County now!
 We are open 24 hours a day, 7 days a week.
 817.595.2506

 How To Tell If Your Floor Has Water Damage

 No floor is safe from water damage.
 Water can seep down to the sub floor or even seep up from a slab leak.
 It’s pretty easy to tell whether or floor has had any water damage, and with these tips, you’ll be able to spot it fairly quickly.
 Each floor type has a different set of signs of water damage, so familiarize yourself with all of the signs to prevent unpleasant suprises.

 Carpet shows discoloration and an odor from mold or mildew.

 Tile which has discoloration could mean it has water damage.
 Another trick is to tap on the tiles with a coin.
 If you hear an empty or hollow sound it means the tiles are loose and that it could be water damage.